Chinese mythology: Sharing between folk religion and mythology

 Modern and ancient Chinese culture had plenty of room for both religion and mythology.
 Certain deities or spirits receive special attention.
 These include divinities of wealth, longevity, fertility.
 Mythologically, it is possible to attain many desires through ritual activity involved with mythological themes.
 For example, many stores and restaurants in China or of the Chinese diaspora have shrines to Guan Yu, also known as Guandi.

 Guandi

 Guandi began as a Three Kingdoms general, Guan Yu.
 Over the subsequent centuries, Guan Yu became promoted by official decree to be the god Guandi.
 He is a god primarily of brotherhood and social organizations such as businesses, although this is sometimes seen in connection with martial power and war.
 According to mythology, Guan Yu made a famous covenant of brotherhood in a peach orchard.

 Three Star deities

 Star God of Longevity

 An example of Sharing between folk religion and mythology is the Star God of Longevity.

 Afterlife and family

-Much Chinese mythology concerns the afterlife, explaining what happens people after they die.
+Much Chinese mythology concerns the afterlife, explaining what happens to people after they die.
 This is related to ancestor veneration, the mythological geography of heaven and hell, the rituals at family tombs, and so on.